Philippines Itinerary – 3 Weeks: Plan Now! Go Later!

 Cebu (pronounced Seeboo) comes from the local dialect, Cebuano, and means “trade.”

 Historically, Cebu is one of the most important provinces in the Philippines.
 It was here where Ferdinand Magellan landed and where he died.
-Cebu is also where the Spaniards constructed their first settlement in the Philippines after defeating the local ruler (a Malay-Tamil ruling family).
+Cebu is also where after defeating the local ruler (a Malay-Tamil ruling family), the Spaniards constructed their first settlement in the Philippines.
 The Spaniards then renamed the island “The Town of the Most Holy Name” (thank goodness it didn’t stick).

-The city of Cebu has the grand nickname, “the Queen City of the South,” but it doesn’t offer much to see for the international tourist, so I haven’t dedicated any time in this Philippines itinerary to the city.
+The city of Cebu has the grand nickname, “the Queen City of the South,” but it doesn’t offer much to see for international travelers, so I haven’t dedicated any time in this Philippines itinerary to the city.

 PRO TIP: No one likes to think about insurance, but accidents do happen.
 I highly recommend getting travel insurance.
 During my travels over the past 2 years, I've been using SafetyWing for my insurance.
 They're very affordable for all ages, and digital nomads can use their insurance long-term.